-We have audited the financial statements of Guildford Borough Council (the 'Authority') for the year ended 31 March 2018 which comprise the Comprehensive Income and Expenditure Statement, the Movement in Reserves (MIRS), the Balance Sheet, the Cash Flow Statement, the Housing Revenue Account (HRA) Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement, the Collection Fund and notes to the financial statements, including a summary of significant accounting policies and the technical notes to the accounts.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2017/18.

-In our opinion the financial statements:
+We have audited the financial statements of Guildford Borough Council (the 'Authority') for the year ended 31 March 2019 which comprise the Comprehensive Income and Expenditure Statement (CIES), Movement in Reserves (MIRS), the Balance Sheet, the Cash Flow Statement, the Housing Revenue Account (HRA) Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement, the Collection Fund and notes to the financial statements, including a summary of significant accounting policies.
+The notes to the financial statements include the Notes to the Accounts, Technical Notes to the Accounts, Notes to the Housing Revenue Account and Notes to the Collection Fund.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2018/19.
+In our opinion, the financial statements:

-- give a true and fair view of the financial position of the Authority as at 31 March 2018 and of its expenditure and income for the year then ended; - have been prepared properly in accordance with the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2017/18; and - have been prepared in accordance with the requirements of the Local Audit and Accountability Act 2014.
+- give a true and fair view of the financial position of the Authority as at 31 March 2019 and of its expenditure and income for the year then ended; - have been prepared properly in accordance with the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2018/19; and - have been prepared in accordance with the requirements of the Local Audit and Accountability Act 2014.